MatDupas/Easy-MsfVenom/README.md

 # Trick

-To clean up your folder from all your paylaods, just do :
+To clean up your folder from all your payloads, just do :
 ```bash
 rm _*
 ```